NIVANorge/Mobius2/docs/index.md

 ## Existing models

 The Mobius2 framework comes with several (existing modules and models)[existingmodels/existingmodels.html] that can be used directly or modified to accomodate new research questions.
 These include
-- The Simply family.
+- The (Simply family)[existingmodels/simply.html].
 This is a family of catchment models building on the hydrology model SimplyQ.
 Modules for nutrients and contaminants exist.
-- EasyLake.
+- (EasyLake)[existingmodels/easylake.html].
 This is a simple 2-box lake model that is intended for inclusion into a larger catcment model.
 It predicts residence time, temperature and ice in the lake, and has modules for nutrients retention and contaminants.
-- NIVAFjord.
+- (NIVAFjord)[existingmodels/nivafjord.html].
 This is a 1-dimensional layered basin model that can be used to model e.g. fjords, lagoons and lakes.
-It has biochemistry modules for nutrients and phytoplankton and sediments.
+It has biochemistry modules for nutrients, phytoplankton and sediments.

 ## Support infrastructure